neuland/micro-frontends/index.md

 ### Framework Compatibility

 Because Custom Elements are a web standard, all major JavaScript frameworks like Angular, React, Preact, Vue or Hyperapp support them.
 But when you get into the details, there are still a few implementation problems in some frameworks.
 At [Custom Elements Everywhere](https://custom-elements-everywhere.com/) [Rob Dodson](https://twitter.com/rob_dodson) has put together a compatibility test suite that highlights unresolved issues.

+### Avoid Framework Anarchy

+Using Custom Elements is a great way to achieve a high amount of decoupling between the fragments of the individual teams.
+This way, each team is free to pick the frontend framework of their choice.
+But just because you can does not mean that it's a wise idea to mix different technologies.
+Try to avoid [Micro Frontends Anarchy](https://www.thoughtworks.com/radar/techniques/micro-frontend-anarchy) and create a reasonable level of alignment between the various teams.
+This way, teams can share learning and best practices with each other.
+It will also make your life easier when you want to establish a central pattern library.
+That said, the capability of mixing technologies can be handy when you're working with a legacy application and want to migrate to a new tech stack.

 ### Child-Parent or Siblings Communication / DOM Events